Murder of Adrianna Hutto

 Murder by drowning of child in Florida, U.S.

 Adrianna Elaine Hutto (September 16, 1999 – August 8, 2007) was a seven-year-old American girl who lived in Esto, Florida.
 On August 8, 2007, Adrianna's mother, Amanda E. Lewis, made a 911 call stating that she had found her daughter in the family's pool and she was not breathing.
-Even though she claimed it was a horrific accident, she was then sentenced to life in prison in 2008.
 Emergency personnel rushed Adrianna to the nearby hospital, Bay Medical, where she was pronounced dead about an hour after arrival.
 The death was initially treated as an accident until Adrianna's half-brother A.J., then six years old, told police that his mother "dunked" Adrianna in the pool as a form of corporal punishment.
+Amanda was convicted of first-degree murder and aggravated child abuse and was sentenced to life in prison without the possibility of parole in 2008.

 Investigation

 During the investigation, police discovered that Adrianna had been diagnosed with ADHD.
 Lewis stated that while she initially had trouble bonding with her daughter, her affection for Adrianna had grown over time.

 Investigators found that neither Adrianna nor A.J. appeared to have many toys in the house.
 Lewis claimed that the toys had been taken away for a week as a form of punishment and that the toys were stored in a shed.
 After searching the shed, investigators noted that there were no toys in the shed.
 There was a little red wagon and two inflatable toys for the pool in the yard.
 Lewis submitted to and passed a lie detector test, during which she claimed that she had not killed her daughter.

 Sheriff Lee spoke with reporters, incorrectly saying that the police had found Adrianna in the overground pool on the property; in fact, she had been pulled from the pool by her mother, who performed CPR before the police arrived.

 In September 2007, Lewis was arrested and charged with first-degree murder.
 She was offered a plea bargain that would have required her to plead guilty to manslaughter in exchange for a ten-year sentence, but she declined in favor of going to trial.